kangax/przilla/src/memory-bank/progress.md

 - **Data Storage:**
   - Migrate WOD data ~~and user scores~~ from static JSON files to a per-user database solution (using Drizzle/LibSQL). **(WOD data migration DONE)**
   - Implement storage and retrieval of user scores in the database.
+  - Refactor other components (e.g., charts page) to use tRPC/database instead of static JSON.

 ## Current Status

 - The application is in an early-to-mid stage of development.
-- Core functionality for viewing WODs is in place, but still uses static JSON. **WOD data now resides in the database.**
+- Core functionality for viewing WODs (`WodViewer`) now uses the database via tRPC.
+Other parts (e.g., charts) may still use static JSON.
 - User authentication exists but might be replaced.
-- Major upcoming work involves **updating the application to use the database for WODs**, implementing user score tracking in the database, expanding the WOD dataset, adding import capabilities, and building out analytical features.
+- Major upcoming work involves **continuing the migration away from static JSON**, implementing user score tracking in the database, expanding the WOD dataset, adding import capabilities, and building out analytical features.

 ## Known Issues

-- **Data Scalability/Personalization:** Reliance on static JSON files for WODs is resolved.
-Need to implement database storage for user scores.
+- **Data Scalability/Personalization:** Reliance on static JSON files for WODs is resolved for `WodViewer`.
+Need to implement database storage for user scores and update other components (e.g., charts).
 - **Limited WOD Data:** The current dataset needs expansion (Games, Benchmarks, SugarWod).
 Significant progress made on identifying and preparing missing Open and Benchmark WODs from `wodwell_workouts.json`, though insertion into `wods.json` was deferred. **(Largely Addressed)** WODs with empty `benchmarks.levels` objects or incorrect benchmark types ('time' for AMRAPs/EMOMs) have been corrected for 183 + 42 = 225 WODs via scripting (see Evolution below).
 Some WODs (e.g., partner, complex scoring) still lack levels or have ambiguous types.
 - **Authentication Provider:** Potential limitations or desire for different features driving the consideration to switch from NextAuth to BetterAuth.
+- **Sorting/Filtering Limitations:** Sorting and filtering by score-related data (`date`, `attempts`, `level`, `isDone`) is temporarily disabled in `WodViewer` as score data is not yet fetched alongside WOD definitions.

 ## Evolution of Project Decisions